That Letter in the Mail

 Final Take Away

-- Why a case mirrors and other successful claims and
+- Why does a case mirror and other successful claims?

 - Navigating complex and moving due dates